mobile app

 Crafting a blank slate for you to add onto.

-Organic, textured lines and icons give users space to imagine while balancing clarity.
+I built the design system in Figma.
+Organic, textured lines and clear icons give users space to imagine.

 Reflection